DatePicker#

 ,default=False

-): The earliest selectable datevalue
+): The earliest selectable date in the calendar range as adate

-): The selected value as a datetime typeviews
+): The currently selected date as adate

 (list[str]